Campus Crime Prevention and Security Awareness Programs

 Any person who is the victim of threatening or violent conduct in the workplace, or who observes such behavior, or who believes a credible threat of such behavior exists is expected to immediately report the conduct to the proper authorities (police and/or appropriate personnel office).
 Those who, in good faith, make such reports will be protected from retaliation.

-Code of Student Conduct
+The Code of Student Conduct

 The Office of Community Standards is responsible for administering the Code of Student Conduct, which applies to students on all Miami campuses.
-The Code outlines the rights and responsibilities of students, behaviors prohibited on and off-campus, possible sanctions, and the procedural rights of students and student organizations.
+The Code outlines the rights and responsibilities of students, behaviors prohibited on and off campus, possible sanctions, and the procedural rights of students and student organizations.

 The Code of Student Conduct applies to Miami’s undergraduate students, graduate students, and student organizations.
-The Code of Student Conduct prohibits misconduct on University premises (buildings or grounds owned, leased, operated, controlled, or supervised by the University), including the Oxford campus, Miami University Dolibois European Center, the Miami University Hamilton campus, the Miami University Middletown campus, and the Voice of America Learning Center, the Wilmington campus, and the Dublin Coffman campus.
+The Code of Student Conduct prohibits misconduct on University premises (buildings or grounds owned, leased, operated, controlled, or supervised by the University), including the Oxford campus, Miami University Dolibois European Center, the Miami University Hamilton campus, the Miami University Middletown campus, and the Voice of America Learning Center, and the Cincinnati campus.
 It also applies to misconduct in University programs and activities, regardless of location, and off-campus conduct that negatively impacts the campus community.
 Students and student organizations are subject to this Code of Student Conduct beginning at summer orientation, during academic terms for which they are enrolled, during breaks between terms, during University holidays and vacations, and during periods of suspension.
 Additionally, while Miami University does not routinely monitor social media sites and other electronic media, students should be aware that behavior on such sites when reported to the University may be investigated and adjudicated.

 If a student or student organization breaks a law that also violates the Code of Student Conduct, they may be held accountable by both civil authorities and the University.
-The University may at its sole discretion elect to pursue disciplinary action in the absence of criminal charges, at the same time as criminal charges are pending, or if the criminal charges involving the same incident are not complete, have been reduced or are dismissed.
+The University may at its sole discretion elect to pursue disciplinary action in the absence of criminal charges, at the same time as criminal charges are pending, or if the criminal charges involving the same incident are not complete, have been reduced, or are dismissed.

 Student organizations (defined in the “Recognition of Student Organization” section of the policy “Student Organizations and Governance Bodies”), including fraternities and sororities (defined in the policy “Sororities and Fraternities”), are subject to the same conduct standards as individual students.